AlfredBroda/AlkemiaArmory/README.md

 One new special item: **Civilian Grade Nanoforge** (for the private workshops).

+Two missions:
+- **To the Rescue** - where Alkemia Customs forces fight to save a Mining Station under attack by Tri-Tachyon raiders
+- **Stratospheric Disaster** - Hegemony fleet invading Krieg is ambushed by the local Air Force

 ## Work in Progress
 - Junker space station (patchwork)